 The command is issued by an ECU on the network to the destination unit who is requested to save the current configuration in RAM to EEPROM.
 The receiver will send a response back and notify the sender that the save command has been executed successfully or not.
 If Request field equals 2 unit will reset itself after sending back the response.
+It is recommended to normally set the Request field = 2.

 Table 34 shows the format of the save configuration command.
-Table 35 is the description of save configuration command payload.
+Table 35 is the description of save configuration command payload (2 bytes) and Table 36 shows the response payload (3 bytes).